plante-app-team/plante_docs/manual-test-cases-for-new-releases.md

 5. Ensure map filters work properly.

-6. Open a shop, ensure it properly displays (the open shops should have all 3 kinds of products):
+6. Open 1-3 shops (at least 1 with confirmed products, 1 with city-wide suggestions, 1 with country-wide suggestions), ensure they properly display:

     1. Confirmed products,